Myrmex/overview/cadmus/dev/frontend/app-setup.md

 The logo is used in the `app.component`'s template for the main toolbar, while banner images are used in the default homepage placeholder.

+>💡 If using [lookup sets](https://github.com/vedph/cadmus-bricks-shell-v2/blob/master/projects/myrmidon/cadmus-refs-lookup/README.md#lookup-set), typically you will also need an icon for each lookup source, e.g. VIAF, GeoNames, etc. You can find some of these icons in the image folder of the [Cadmus shell app](https://github.com/vedph/cadmus-shell-v3/tree/master/src/assets/img).

 ## Add Cadmus Infrastructure

 (1) add some extension points, eventually adding new entries for your new parts (see [dynamic lookup](https://github.com/vedph/cadmus_doc/blob/master/core/dynamic-lookup.md)):